BrunoQuaresma/blog/content/blog/how-to-store-tokens-safely/index.md

 *Notice that the function is acting as the cookie guardian where the token is stored.*

-You can see a more detailed explanation bellow:
+Here is a more detailed explanation:

 1. User access the login page.
 2. Send the credentials to login function.